-• Snapshot and movie recording capacity values are approximate and intended for reference only.
-Actual capacity depends on image contents.

-- File size and data rate values are approximate and intended for reference only.
-Actual values depend on the type of image being shot. - The above values are based on use of a PRO HIGH SPEED SD memory card (Panasonic Corporation).
-The number of images you can save depends on the type of memory card you are using. - When using a memory card with a different capacity, calculate the number of images as a percentage of 1GB. - The time it takes to play back a high speed movie will be different from the time it takes to record it.
-If you record a 210 fps high speed movie for 10 seconds, for example, it will take 70 seconds to play it back. - Certain types of memory cards can cause slow data transfer during movie recording, which may result in some of the frames of the movie being dropped.
-In order to avoid this problem, use of an Ultra High Speed Type SD memory card is recommended.
-Note, however that CASIO makes no guarantees about the operation of any Ultra High Speed Type SD memory card used with this camera. - Recordable time when the entire movie is recorded at 30 fps.
-Recording time is shorter if the 30 fps frame rate is switched to 210 fps during recording.
+- \1 Built-in memory capacity after formatting - \2 The above values are based on use of a PRO HIGH SPEED SD memory card (Panasonic Corporation).
+The number of images you can save depends on the type of memory card you are using. - \3 Recordable time when the entire movie is recorded at 30 fps.
+Recording time is shorter if the 30 fps frame rate is switched to 120 fps or 240 fps during recording. - Snapshot and movie recording capacity values are approximate and intended for reference only.
+Actual capacity depends on image contents. - File size and data rate values are approximate and intended for reference only.
+Actual values depend on the type of image being shot. - When using a memory card with a different capacity, calculate the number of images as a percentage of 1GB. - The time it takes to play back a high speed movie will be different from the time it takes to record it.
+If you record a 240 fps high speed movie for 10 seconds, for example, it will take 80 seconds to play it back. - Each movie can be up to 10 minutes long.
+Movie recording stops automatically after 10 minutes of recording.